NFL Rumors: Texans Could Trade Deshaun Watson To Jaguars For Top Pick And Take Trevor Lawrence, Reporter Poses

 The report also pointed out that the Jaguars may not want to step in and help their divisional rivals out of a disastrous situation.

-“Houston is in the middle of a logistical and dysfunctional nightmare,” the outlet noted.
-“There is no positive scenario in which this ends for them considering even getting a haul of picks for Watson means that they just had to trade away a 25-year-old Pro Bowl passer who hasn’t even hit his peak.
-So, why would the Jaguars bail the Texans out?”
+"Houston is in the middle of a logistical and dysfunctional nightmare," the outlet noted.

+"There is no positive scenario in which this ends for them considering even getting a haul of picks for Watson means that they just had to trade away a 25-year-old Pro Bowl passer who hasn't even hit his peak.
+So, why would the Jaguars bail the Texans out?"

 Other franchises have been pegged as more likely partners, including the New York Jets, a team that possesses the No. 2 overall pick after a late-season winning streak caused them to lose the top selection and the chance to take Lawrence.
 The New York Post speculated that the club could sell Watson on their bright future and an ability to use cap space to surround him with weapons, while also putting together a package of draft picks that no other potential partner would be able to match.

-It was not clear yet just what the Texans would be asking in return for the Pro Bowl quarterback, or whether they are ready to part ways with him.
-Some NFL insiders suggested that the franchise may try to convince him to stay, noting that the team could use some financial incentives including fines if he doesn’t report to training camp later in the year.
+It's not clear yet just what the Texans would be asking in return for the Pro Bowl quarterback, or whether they are ready to part ways with him.
+Some NFL insiders suggested that the franchise may try to convince him to stay, noting that the team could use some financial incentives including fines if he doesn't report to training camp later in the year.